map2map failing for Oblique Cylindrical level 2 Enceladus files

 me know if you still see any problems.

-#4 Updated by Janet Barrett about 6 years ago
+#4 Updated by Janet Barrett over 6 years ago

 Randy had the following reply (which means I need to go back to the drawing board and start over):